dhuss42/ft_irc/progress_maustel.md

 - finished split function
 - problem: command is empty in USER and JOIN at registration phase -> solved

+- starting with most important handlerfunctions to make it possible to connect

+- to do:
+    - make run the parser prototype (compare with pseidoparser and test)

+    - in server:
+        - getName
+        - getPassword
+    - (?) -> handler functions directly in server??
+    - improve handler functions with exceptions instead of errormessages and mor functionalities
+    - maybe write operator overload function << for message to print the whole message for debugging
 ## ==== QUESTIONS ====
 - Parser job:
     - if command does not exist or not enough parameters -> is handled already by irssi